 Tell the technologist if you are pregnant or think you may be pregnant.

 Tell the technologist if you have any body piercings on your chest or abdomen.

 Based on your medical condition, your healthcare provider may request other preparations.

-with the test.
+provider to help with the test.